-These statistics trace price trends in the first stage of commercial transaction of services, i.e. producers' selling prices to other producers (business to business), ex VAT.
+The purpose of these statistics is to analyze price trends in the first stage of commercial transaction of services, i.e. producers' selling prices to other producers (business to business), ex VAT.
 These statistics have been compiled since 2006.
-The Producer Price Index for Services is a quarterly measurement of service prices relating to the first commercial transaction (business to business), for the domestic market and export.
+The index is a quarterly measurement of service prices relating to the first commercial transaction (business to business), for the domestic market and export.
 The statistics contains a number of service price indices in different industries, e.g. price indices for transport services, consultancy services and cleaning services etc.